Four ways your HOA can prepare for the winter season

-We recommend the following four maintenance tips to help your HOA get ready for the season change:
+The following four maintenance tips will help your HOA get ready for the season change:

-Even if you do not have a professional landscaper, you can attain the help of an experienced community association company.
+Even if you don’t have a professional landscaper, you can attain the help of an experienced community association management company.
 They will provide you with referrals to dependable and qualified companies.

 You should always make sure that your pool is inspected before closing it down.
 The essential pool maintenance you should be performing is:

 Switching to LED lights is also in your best interest if you have not already made the change.
-Despite the higher up-front costs, the benefits are plentiful, and they will ultimately save you money in the long run because they last longer while being environmentally-friendly.
+Despite the higher up-front costs, the benefits are plentiful.
+The switch to LED lights will ultimately save you money in the long run because they last longer while being environmentally friendly.

 Rely on experts to take care of any jobs beyond your capabilities, such as climbing on a roof to put up lights.
 If you do need outside help, start requesting vendor bids now.
 Also, be sure to trim any deciduous trees before stringing them with lights to reduce fire risk.